darkruby501/ParalinguisticSpeechAnalyzer/README.md

 * Uses state-of-the-art VAD (Voice Activity Detection) algorithms to detect pauses in speech and segment it into utterances.
 * Uses pitch extraction algorithms to extract global and varying pitch features.
 * Analyes pitch movements during speech, including High Rising Terminal (Up-talk) and Falling Intonation.
-* Runs the above on a speech recording and produces a report.
+* Performs the above on a speech recording and produces a report.

 * Additionally, for my honour's thesis I applied this tool recordings to highly charismatic speakers (6 TED talks) matched with less charismatic speakers (undergraduate psychology studends delivering presentations).
 Details in the report.